-What Light Therapy is Best for Arthritis?
+What Light Therapy is Best to Help Manage Your Arthritis Pain?

 While light therapy is an excellent tool to treat skin concerns such as signs of aging and acne, the full-body benefits that some LED devices provide are more than skin deep.
 Many people don’t realize that certain types of light therapy can also be a safe, non-addictive way to help manage pain, including inflammation caused by arthritis.